 One cultural difference that I have learned is that Americans like to plan in advance.
 I like the idea of planning for the future in advance.
 I think it helps a lot in organizing my work.

 The weather is also completely different from what I am accustomed to.
-In summer–it is hot and sunny–in winter it is cold, but you enjoy the sun all the day.
-What i mean is that–it is bearable–unlike in Colorado.
+In summer–it is hot and sunny–in winter it is cold, but you enjoy the sun all day.
+What I mean is that—it is bearable — unlike in Colorado.
 I still remember the heavy rain last September and the snowstorm last December.
 I quickly learned the expression “Stay Warm”, which I found is appropriate to say when you leave someone.
 With all the cold weather, I understand why the phrase is so common!

-I choose the topics that bring in cultural elements to the discussion such as clothes, food, and weather, so I that students are not only learning the language but gaining a deeper understanding of Egypt and Egyptian culture.
+I choose the topics that bring cultural elements to the discussion such as clothes, food, and weather so that students are not only learning the language but gaining a deeper understanding of Egypt and Egyptian culture.

 As a cultural resource for the school and the community around, I get to share with other teachers and classes.
 I have shared with the teacher of Social Studies and help facilitate some cultural elements about Egypt.
 I have co-taught with the language Art teacher a novel written by Egyptian Noble Prize winner, Naguaib Mahfouz.

 I feel fortunate to be a real model for my culture and to help students get closer to what they study.
 I like visiting cultural centers to share in different cultural activities and to get the chance to talk and share about Egyptian customs and traditions.